-3.3 Disk Space Requirements
+3.2 Disk Space Requirements

-The following are the disk space requirements for installing Oracle Database Client 11g Release 2 (11.2):
+The following are the disk space requirements for installing Oracle Database 11g Release 2 (11.2):

-The minimum disk space requirement for a client install in the /tmp directory is 180 MB.
+■ The minimum disk space requirement for a client install in the /tmp directory is 400 MB.

-To determine the amount of disk space available in the /tmp directory, enter the following command:
+To determine the amount of disk space available in the $/ \, tmp$ directory, enter the following command:

 '''

-df -h /tmp
+df -k /tmp

 '''

-If there is less than 180 MB of free disk space available in the /tmp directory, then complete one of the following steps:
+If there is less than 400 MB of free disk space available in the / tmp directory, then complete one of the following steps:

-- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment - Extend the file system that contains the /tmp directory.
-If necessary, contact the system administrator for information about extending file systems.
+- Delete unnecessary files from the /tmp directory to meet the disk space requirement. - Set the TMP and TMPDIR environment variables when setting the oracle user's environment.